nyan-matt/me/src/pages/blog/extending-figma-auto-layout-beyond-components-page-template-design.md

 ### Extending auto layout usage beyond atoms, molecules, and simple organisms
-As designers, we often stop using auto layout once have a mature (enough) component set that includes a minimal set of atoms, molecules, and simple organisms.
+As designers, we often stop using auto layout once we have a mature (enough) component set that includes a minimal set of atoms, molecules, and simple organisms.
 After placing components on the screen, we rely on grids, guides, rulers, and measuring tools to nudge elements around the page in order to maintain consistent spacing and alignment.
 It's easy to overlook the invisible layout rules we've established in any given design because they're not bound or defined by anything other than x,y position on the screen.
-If you change the position of one element, you're obliged to manually change the size and/or position of its neighboring elements to main uniformity.
+If you change the position of one element, you're obliged to manually change the size and/or position of its neighboring elements to maintain uniformity.

-This cycle of manual adjustments can feel a bit like playng whack-a-mole; it's tedious and error prone.
+This cycle of manual adjustments can feel a bit like playing whack-a-mole; it's tedious and error prone.
 Quite conveniently, we have a tool that can help in this regard, and it's been sitting under our noses...

 Before we go any farther, I want to add a few important caveats to using auto layout in context of page layouts / templates: